pcaressa/awful/doc/awful.md

     ({x1 ... xn: e} e1, ..., en)

-The algorithm of evaluation is:
+Recall the algorithm of evaluation:

 - Parse the list `[x1, ..., xn]`.
 - Set the stack `A` to `NIL`.
 - For `i = 1` to `n`:
     - Evaluate `ei` in the current environment to get a value `vi` and push the pair `[xi,vi]` into `A`.
-- Add `A` to the current environment to form a new environment `N`.
+- Push `A` to the current environment to form a new environment `N`.
 - Evaluate `e` w.r.t. `N` getting the result `v` which is the value of the function on the given actual parameters.

 Therefore, when evaluating `e1, ..., en` the variables `x1, ..., xn` are still not defined (unless some variables with the same name are already in the current environment).